reneeonque/gentrification-data/README.md

 #### Licensing Data

 The output of the filtered CSV that focuses on inactive licenses in zip code 11216 from 2018 to 2021: [`DCA_License_11216.csv`](https://github.com/reneeonque/gentrification-data/tree/main/output).

+- After this, we were able to determine that zip code 11216 has both one of the highest counts of inactive licenses in our date range, but also an address with four different business owners in the past four years.

 #### Foreclosure Data